What is response and supply planning?

 Supply shocks and disruptions have defined the supply chain space in the past few years, from political and trade upheavals to natural disasters and, of course, pandemics.
 Further complexity has come in the form of rapidly changing consumer expectations.
-Modern shoppers want the ability to customize and personalize their shopping and product experiences quickly and easily.
+Modern shoppers want the ability to customise and personalise their shopping and product experiences quickly and easily.
 Furthermore, the Amazon Effect sees ever-increasing demand for fulfilment and delivery speeds.
 And as McKinsey points out, modern businesses have to take urgent steps to compete in a climate where risk, consumer demand, and competition are changing and growing at an unprecedented pace.

-This means that if businesses hope to compete, their supply chains must continuously evolve, allowing them to curate, manage, and analyze data and information quickly and accurately.
+This means that if businesses hope to compete, their supply chains must continuously evolve, allowing them to curate, manage, and analyse data and information quickly and accurately.
 Data is knowledge and knowledge is power – it empowers businesses to assess internal and external variables and to make the informed strategic, tactical, and operational decisions that will help them to grow and thrive.

 Challenges and trends in response and supply planning

 Businesses have long been dealing with the age-old challenge of balancing supply with demand.
-And as time goes on, trends and challenges emerge that reflect the growing sophistication of consumer demands and behaviors, and the fast pace of technological development.
+And as time goes on, trends and challenges emerge that reflect the growing sophistication of consumer demands and behaviours, and the fast pace of technological development.

 - Increased risk and volatility: A recent article in Harvard Business Review reflects the popular sentiment regarding global supply chain operations, stating that “the economic turmoil caused by the pandemic has exposed many vulnerabilities in supply chains and raised doubts about globalization.”
 It also goes on to remind us that rather than backing down, the trend is for the best managers “to take a fresh look at their supply networks, take steps to understand their vulnerabilities, and then take actions to improve robustness.”

 - More complex supply chains: As we see all around us, market and industry complexity is increasing at an exponential pace.
 This can be viewed as a challenge as it relates to a need for urgent business change.
-But this trend also presents an opportunity for companies to explore new tools and systems to better analyze and predict response and supply scenarios – giving themselves better visibility and a meaningful competitive edge.
+But this trend also presents an opportunity for companies to explore new tools and systems to better analyse and predict response and supply scenarios – giving themselves better visibility and a meaningful competitive edge.

-- Integrated processes: As supply chain systems evolve, technologies like cloud connectivity, fast databases, and systems powered by AI and machine learning are increasingly necessary to integrate business planning and supply chain activities across the company and to manage and analyze complex Big Data.
-Gartner predicts that within the next couple of years, “50% of supply chain organizations will invest in applications that support artificial intelligence and advanced analytics capabilities.”
+- Integrated processes: As supply chain systems evolve, technologies like cloud connectivity, fast databases, and systems powered by AI and machine learning are increasingly necessary to integrate business planning and supply chain activities across the company and to manage and analyse complex Big Data.
+Gartner predicts that within the next couple of years, “50% of supply chain organisations will invest in applications that support artificial intelligence and advanced analytics capabilities.”

 - Smashing silos between planning and execution: The strongest businesses are seeking new ways to open up their communication and operational channels.
 Resilience depends upon the ability to make informed decisions with speed and confidence.
-This means detecting and analyzing issues and executing the best possible solutions, regardless of where they originate – inside or outside the company.
+This means detecting and analysing issues and executing the best possible solutions, regardless of where they originate – inside or outside the company.
 As Supply Chain Brain puts it, “planning and execution crosses silos and is continuous in nature.”

 Three stages on the response and supply planning journey